A-serna0415/wcc2-p5-sketch-01/README.md

-# My p5.js Sketch: Parcticle_System_Music
+# Parcticle_System_Music
 *This project is a creative coding sketch made using p5.js.*

 ## Description
 *This is an audio reactive project made with p5.js and its p5.sound library.
-The project is a particle system that reacts "organically" to a sound input selected from a pre-made list of music.*
+Is a particle system that reacts "organically" to a sound input selected from a pre-made playlist.*

 ## How to Run
 *Open the link below in your browser once GitHub Pages is enabled:*